 Note- This list is not intended for self-assessment.
-Diagnosis should be done by the specialist.
+Diagnosis should be done by a trained professional.

 The assessment of children with autism requires multiple evaluators, using multiple methods of gathering information.
 A formal diagnosis is best done by a team of professionals comprising of developmental pediatrician, a child psychiatrist, a psychologist, an occupational therapist, a speech and language pathologist, and a few others.
 So this team of professionals carries out several assessments and tests, which pinpoints the exact areas in which the child has problem.